chinny/jchin-resume/jchin_resume.md

 * Successfully deployed technologies for my clients such as Remote Desktop Services, simple virtualized VPN deployments, and virtualized servers.
 * Notable clients include [640Square](www.640square.com) and [Tekreach](https://tekreach.com/).

-**AnimationTech.tv** | Los Angeles, CA
-Desktop Engineer, 2016-2016

-* Provided desktop and server support for media and design studios around Los Angeles and Orange County.
-* Greatly expanded the reputation of the company by successfully providing onsite support to the 2016 Beyonce Formation World Tour motion design team.

 ## Skills

 * Windows Administration (Desktop and Server 2012/2016/2019)